shreya09sharma/shreya09/README.md

 # shreya09
 **Check my new C program**
-This is my first Gothub repository
+This is my first Github repository